CiscoSecurity/tr-05-serverless-shodan/README.md

   - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
-  - Builds a browse link per each supported observable to pivot back directly to the observable page if there is one.
+  - Builds a browse link per each supported observable to pivot back directly to the observable page.
   - Returns a list of those links.

 ### Supported Types of Observables